 Community Supported Agriculture is a membership farming scheme.
-Members of the farm commit to buying a share of the farm’s harvest for 12-months at a time.
+Members of the farm commit to buying a share of the farm’s harvest for a whole growing season.
 This approach allows the farm to invest in the year ahead knowing that is has the support to continue and that the produce will all be eaten as we can grow to meet the demand.
 This system is very beneficial for the farm.
-It allows the growers to concentrate on what they love, growing food, rather than worry about marketing, processing, branding etc. This time can then be spent ensuring that the growing is as ecological and sustainable as possible – ensuring no artificial inputs are used and most work is done using human labour rather than machinery.
+It allows the growers to concentrate on what they love – growing food – rather than worry about marketing, processing, branding etc. This time can then be spent ensuring that the growing is as ecological and sustainable as possible – ensuring no artificial inputs are used and that most work is done using human labour rather than machinery.

 What kind of CSA is School Farm?

-School Farm is grower lead CSA.
+School Farm is a grower-led CSA.
 This means professional growers manage all of the vegetable production informed by the members input on desired crops etc.

 What do members get?